Yü Group PLC Anti-Slavery And Human Trafficking Statement

 Yü Group PLC is committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain and we expect the same high standards of our suppliers.
-We are establishing working practices that enable us to monitor and reduce modern slavery risk within our business and supply chains.
-This is our second published Modern Slavery Statement as required by the UK Modern Slavery Act.
+We have established working practices that have enabled us to monitor and reduce modern slavery risk within our business and supply chains.
+This is our third published Modern Slavery Statement as required by the UK Modern Slavery Act.

-In this statement we describe the progress made in 2018 and the improvements we aim to progress during 2019.
-This statement is made in compliance with Section 54 of the Modern Slavery Act 2015 and constitutes the Group’s slavery and human trafficking statement for the financial year ending December 2018.
+This statement is made in compliance with Section 54 of the Modern Slavery Act 2015 and constitutes the Group’s slavery and human trafficking statement for the financial year ending December 2019.

 Structure of the Organisation

-Yü Group PLC is a UK firm in the UK business energy sector.
-We primarily operate as Yü Energy, which is the trading name of Yü Energy Retail Limited, a wholly owned subsidiary of Yü Group PLC.
-We employ 150 people and have business operations in the UK only.
-The principle activity of the company is the supply of gas and electricity to businesses.
+Yü Group PLC is a UK firm in the UK business energy and water sector.
+We primarily operate as Yü Energy Retail Limited, a wholly owned subsidiary of Yü Group PLC.
+We employ 129 people and have business operations in the UK only.
+The principle activity of the company is the supply of gas, electricity and water to businesses.

-Yü Group PLC has an annual turnover of £80m.
-To find out more about the nature of our business, please go to Yü Group PLC.
+To find out more about the nature of our business, please follow the link to Yü Group PLC.

-As part of our commitment to combating modern slavery, we are in the process of implementing the following:
+As part of our commitment to combating modern slavery, we have implemented the following: